TristanSalles/EarthSurface/docs/hillslope.rst

 Hillslope processes
 ------------------------------

+Gravity, flowing water, and temperature changes are the main forces behind hillslope processes, with the action of animals and plants being important in some situations.

+This section describes the processes involved in the transport of material over hillslopes.
+Hillslopes provide the gradients enabling material to be transported from the slopes themselves towards the valley bottoms, directly by gravity alone, or by water flowing down over the surface.
+Gravity has the potential to transfer material downslope if the material resistance to counteract it is insufficient.
+Similarly, water flowing along the surface exert a drag on soil particles and have the potential to entrain material.
+After the gradient has fallen below a critical threshold to keep the material in transport, deposition occurs.

 .. image:: images/summerfield.png
    :width: 70 %
    :alt: summerfield
    :align: center

-This section describes the processes involved in the transport of material over hillslopes.
-Hillslopes provide the gradients enabling material to be transported from the slopes themselves towards the valley bottoms, directly by gravity alone, or by water flowing down over the surface.
-Gravity has the potential to transfer material downslope if the material resistance to counteact it is insufficient.
-Similarly, water flowing along the surface exert a drag on soil particles and have the potential to entrain material.
-After the gradient has fallen below a critical threshold to keep the material in transport, deposition occurs.
-Flowing water is an important transporting agent on which the emphasis is placed here.
+Several hillslope processes serve to transport regolith and other weathering products.
+They range from slow and continual processes to rapid and intermittent processes.
 In the following, a brief overview is given of some of the main characteristics, morphologies of mass movements and erosion.

 Terminology